Kenny285/aeccollective/src/main/faq.md

 2. What's a typical day in your job as an engineer?
 Jacob appeared on the Stem On Fire podcast here and discusses structural engineering.
 Have a listen here: https://stemonfire.com/43-architectural-and-structural-engineer-jacob-bolda/

+3. What kind of engineers are involved in the AEC field?
+Civil/structural engineers are the most obvious to the layperson.
+However, they only design the basic structure of a building.
+There's so much more to it though.
+Electrical engineers and mechanical engineers design the "guts" of the building, which include the HVAC system, plumbing lines and electrical systems.
+Buildings would be inhabitable without them!
 <hr>

 ## Construction